The Nexus domain

 Wireless - eduroam

 - eduroam is a network used by the research and education community.
 As such, you can log on to any eduroam network using your email@example.com.
 The @uwaterloo.ca is required after your userid as it identifies what home institution to check with for authorization (see: What is Eduroam

 - When you are on-campus, select eduroam as the wireless network and enter your userid followed by @uwaterloo.ca (i.e. firstname.lastname@example.org) and your UW password

 - Refer to "Connecting to the eduroam wireless network" for more information on setting up specific devices

-- See Guest-Wi-Fi Log-in instructions if you have visitors/guests who need to use the wireless network.
-Note that access is granted for the current calendar day but can be repeated as necessary.
-If you have longer-term guests, please contact AHS Computing to explore other options.
+- If you have visitors/guests who need to use the wireless network they can connect to the UniversityOfWaterloo wireless network.
+Instructions on connecting can be found at UniversityOfWaterloo - Captive Portal.
+Note that access is granted for 24 hours but can be repeated as necessary.
+If you have longer-term guests, please contact Health Computing to explore other options.